qhdwight/q-engine/README.md

 ### Developing & Building

-Run `go run build.go` to generate a `CMakeLists.txt`.
+Run `go run tools/build.go` to generate a `CMakeLists.txt`.
 Then use your favorite editor of choice!